asafkar/deep_shadow/README.md

 * python

 Our code was tested using Python 3.7/3.8 under Ubuntu 18.04, with GPU and/or CPU.
+We used https://clear.ml/ for tracking our experiments - it can be used by installing it and using the use_clearml flag.

 ## Dataset Used in Paper
 Download the data from https://faculty.runi.ac.il/toky/Pub/DeepShadowData.zip and unzip to ./data